 There are several ways a trader can express their view on a stock when they trade options.
-An options trader can employ directional bets, as well as, non-directional bets focusing on volatility.
-You can even get specific, for example, some strategies let you capitalize when a stock or exchange-traded fund (ETF) trades in a range.
-You can also bet where you think a stock or ETF will or won’t go.
-In other words, you can express how bearish or bullish you are.
+An options trader can employ directional bets, as well as non-directional bets focusing on volatility.
+They can even get specific: For example, some strategies let traders capitalize when a stock or exchange-traded fund (ETF) trades in a range.
+Traders can also bet where they think a stock or ETF will or won’t go.
+In other words, traders can express how bearish or bullish they are.

-One strategy that is mildly bearish is called a covered put.
-It is a combo position, consisting of stock and options.
+One mildly bearish strategy is called a covered put.
+A covered put option is a combo position, consisting of stock and options.
 Specifically, it’s a short stock and short put position.
 If you’re trying to learn the basics of trading, you should spend some time getting familiar with covered put options.
 Here’s a quick in-depth look into how covered puts can boost your profits if you use them correctly:

 As mentioned above, the covered put consists of stock and options.

 When you use a covered put strategy, you’re essentially taking the view that you believe that prices will not go higher, but it doesn’t necessarily mean you think that prices are going to collapse either.
-The way you make money on this trade is by collecting premium on the puts you sell.
+The way you make money on this trade is by collecting premiums on the covered puts you sell.

 For example, assume Apple (AAPL) is trading close to $175, and a trader decides to short 500 shares and short five out-of-the-money (OTM) $170 put options because they don’t believe there is much upside in Apple over the next 100 days.

-The risk graph above shows that the trader will profit even if Apple trades at $181 (at expiration) because they got an extra cushion by collecting a premium in the $170 puts.
+The risk graph above shows that the trader will profit even if Apple trades at $181 at expiration because they got an extra cushion by collecting a premium in the $170 covered puts.
 That said, they stop making money after $170.

 Because the short stock position offsets their short put, it’s “covered.”
 And hence, the name of the strategy: the covered put.

 That said, the risk for this trade is undefined, and the profit potential is capped off.